Sharp's Brewery Chefs' Demonstration Theatre 2014

 With over 40 renowned chef's Padstow Christmas Festival brings together some of the biggest culinary names in the country for four days of celebration - Padstow style.
-The free chefs demonstrations in the Cookery Theatre and Sharp's Brewery Theatre are the highlight of the weekend allowing you to experience and taste their latest recipes.
-The Padstow Christmas Festival is all the more enjoyable because the chefs like to meet as many people as possible both on and off the stage.
-Check out the biographies of the 2014 Padstow Christmas Festival Chefs below and see when they are on stage.
+The free chefs' demos in the Sharp's Brewery Demonstration Theatre are the highlight of the weekend allowing you to experience and taste their latest recipes.
+If you want to find out a little more about the chefs appearing at this year's event, view their biographies below.

 Michael is executive chef at Gidleigh Park, which has held two Michelin stars for the past 14 years.
 He is also director of food & beverage at Brownsword Hotels and Michael Caines Restaurants.
 Born in Exeter, Michael has long been a champion of the South West and the outstanding quality of its local produce.
 In 2006, Michael was awarded an MBE for Services to the Hospitality Industry and AA Chef’s Chef of the Year in 2007.